11 Best Beaches in the Outer Banks

 Back from the beach is the town of Kitty Hawk, a lively place full of restaurants, hotels, surf shops, mini golf (putt putt) courses, and grocery stores.
 If you've forgotten something, don't worry.
 You'll be able to find it here.

-Lifeguards are on duty at the following access points: Byrd Street, Eckner Street, Lillian Street, and the Kitty Hawk Bath House.
+Lifeguards are on duty at the following access points: Byrd Street, Eckner Street, Lillian Street, and Kitty Hawk Bath House.
 Lifeguards also regularly patrol other areas of the beach on ATVs.

 Accommodation: Where to Stay in Kitty Hawk